forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* CHANGE: The `force:org:beta:create` command is more tolerant when it encounters certain network problems, such as ETIMEDOUT, ECONNRESET, ENOTFOUND and 'socket hang up' errors.
+The command now keeps trying to connect, at least up to the time specified by the `--wait` parameter.
+It also displays warnings and debugging information so the user knows what's going on.
+Previously the command failed on the first connection problem.

 * FIX: The `force:source:beta:push` command now correctly handles failed deployments of `Settings` metadata component types.
 (GitHub issue [#1401](https://github.com/forcedotcom/cli/issues/1401))

 * FIX: We've improved the performance of the `force:source:beta:push` command.
 Special thanks to [mchadwickffdc](https://github.com/mchadwickffdc) and [David Esposito](https://github.com/daveespo) who found the issue and provided excellent data and feedback to help us fix it.
 Community beta-testing at its best!
 (GitHub issue [#1394](https://github.com/forcedotcom/cli/issues/1394))